 The Weight Watchers program my dad and I joined that same summer made sense too: eat balanced, low fat, proportioned foods and monitor transformation with weekly support meetings.
 And, like Jampolsky’s concepts, the principles stuck.
 I’ve used the tools I learned in that guide book and over our 3-month Weight Watchers stint throughout my entire life.
 But, it turns out, just because you know HOW TO do it does not mean you DO it.
 Staying the course is not easy.
 Life can be difficult.
 And I love carbs.

 How do we stay the course when life throws us daily curveballs, chaos and upheaval?
 How do we cope with the “issues” and teach our children to do better than we did so they can carry the torch to future generations?

-When I launched GLF 3 years ago, I did it filled with love – love of family, friends and community.
+When I launched GLF over 7 years ago, I did it filled with love – love of family, friends and community.
 I’m surrounded by the most dedicated team of people I have ever worked with, and I have never worked harder.
 I am in awe of the passion of our advisory board and the experts who provide information to educate and inspire us.
 I am grateful to our advertising partners and sponsors who are committed to help us continue this journey.
 Life is not easy.
 But we are committed to staying the course.

 P.S.
 I’m feeling the need for a refresher course in Jampolsky’s Lesson 10 which proposes that thoughts of peace lead to a peaceful mind.
 Turns out I could use a refresher in dieting too.
 Who wants to go to Weight Watchers with me?